“Art is a place for children to learn to trust their ideas. Themselves. And to explore what is possible.” Maryann F. Kohl

 My Philosophy

-Exceptional Artist is about making opportunities that encourage children to be creative, confident, and self-expressive.
-Our programs provide positive art-making experiences where every child is successful, no matter their skill level.
+Exceptional Artist is rooted in creating opportunities that empower children to be creative, confident, and self-expressive.
+Our programs focus on positive art-making experiences where every child can succeed, regardless of skill level, fostering a lifelong appreciation for the arts and the confidence to think creatively.

 A Special Student

-I have always loved art making, but a special child encouraged me to be a teacher.
-While in the M.S.
-Architecture program at the University of Tennessee, I worked a summer job for the Clark County Children’s Council in my hometown of Winchester, KY.
-The job included designing a week-long summer art program for around 30 elementary students.
-At the end of the program, I recognized several students whose work ethic and talent stood out.
-One of these students was a 1st grader named Demarcus.
-Demarcus was quiet and shy but a fantastic artist.
-His craftsmanship and creativity stood out in every project.
-I still remember his huge smile when I called his name to receive his award.
+I have always loved making art, but it was a special child who inspired me to become a teacher.
+While enrolled in the M.S.
+Architecture program at the University of Tennessee, I worked a summer job for the Clark County Children’s Council in my hometown of Winchester, Kentucky.
+My role included designing and leading a week-long summer art program for approximately thirty elementary students.

 The following week, I received a phone call informing me that Demarcus was in the hospital.
-Little did his family know Demarcus had leukemia.
-I was able to visit him in the hospital and had a chance to talk to his family.
-They told me he hadn’t stopped talking about art camp and had been so proud to bring home his award.
+His family had just learned that he had leukemia.
+I was able to visit him and speak with his family, who shared that he had not stopped talking about art camp.
+He was especially proud of the award he had brought home.

 A Little History